Investing 101: A Beginner’s Guide for Recent College Graduates

 By Joe Messinger, CFP®

-For young adults like recent college graduates, investing can seem like an impossible (and massively complex) undertaking.
+For recent college graduates, investing can seem like an impossible (and massively complex) undertaking.
 The majority of recent grads are just happy to have a job that makes enough to buy food, pay for the rent and for their car, and the occasional trip out with friends.
 It’s not like they have any extra money just laying around to invest.
-Plus, for people who don’t have a basic knowledge of investing, you can quickly become overwhelmed with jargon financial people use like “basis points” or “price-to-earnings ratio.”
-If that sounds familiar then “Investing 101” is for you!
+Plus, for people who don’t have a basic knowledge of investing, it’s easy to quickly become overwhelmed with jargon financial people use like “basis points” or “price-to-earnings ratio.”

 So what is a 20-something to do?
-Let’s walk through some basic investing 101 thinking that will serve as a good starting point for the future.
+Let’s walk through some basic investing principles that will serve as a good starting point for the future.

 By starting early, compound interest will have a huge impact on your future financial situation.
 Use time to your advantage and plan for the long term to make your money work for you.
 Starting early (as early as you can) is key.